Rick-8/Live-Long-And-Play/README.md

   - Colour schemes were kept minimal using the logo colour scheme and used in contrast to improve UX, making it easy to navigate and understand.
   - Responsive features like button hover effects and cursor changes were added to give the website more appeal.
   - How to Play modal was used to keep the main website clutter-free, allowing the user to play a game that's easier on the eye, improving UX.
-  - Gameplay buttons were given the same styling to improve the site look and overall UX.
+  - Game play buttons were given the same styling to improve the site look and overall UX.

 * **![Screenshot of the website's homepage on different devices](favicon.ico) Favicon**
   - I used Windows Paint to crop the logo down, as it was bright and matched the logo inside for continuity.